Website Search

 Find information on spaces, staff, and services.

-Research data is “…the recorded factual information commonly accepted in the scientific community as necessary to validate research findings.”
+Scientific data “include the recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings.”

-If you’re working here at the University of Wisconsin-Madison, you’d be subject to the following definition from the Policy on Data Stewardship, Access, and Retention, which shares similarities with the federal one above:
+If you’re working here at the University of Wisconsin-Madison, you’ll be subject to the following definition from the Policy on Data Stewardship, Access, and Retention, which shares similarities with the federal one above but expands on what items fall within the concept:

-This module will focus on best practices for managing digital research data.
-However, physical data such as paper lab notebooks or physical samples, as well as non-research data files, are also important to manage well.
+While this module will focus on best practices for managing digital research data, it is important to remember that physical data formats such as paper lab notebooks or physical samples and your other files are also important to manage well.

 While definitions for research data may be broad, there are ways to categorize your data based on common forms, general types, and the stages that it moves through during the research process.
-Understanding your research data at this level will help you make more informed decisions as you begin to manage your data.
-Certain data types or data at certain stages of the research cycle may be harder to recreate or recollect once lost, so you may choose to use different strategies that provide extra protections for data at a greater risk.
+Understanding your research data at this level will help you make more informed decisions in the storage and organization of your data.
+Certain data types or data at certain stages of the research cycle may be harder to recreate or recollect once lost, so you may choose different strategies that provide extra protections for data at a greater risk.

 The most common data forms can vary by discipline.
 Below we’ve included examples of some commonly used data across a few broad domains.